 So I baked them.
 Though firm when raw, cranberries fall quickly to even just a little heat–you don’t have to bake them long.
 When finished, they are warm and almost melt in your mouth.
 This is how the cranberry is meant to be enjoyed!

-1. Half 2 oranges.
+1. Halve 2 oranges.
 Then in a large mixing bowl add 1/2 cup of sugar and juice the orange halves.
 In my video, I mention just using one orange but I found two works a lot better.

 2. Add 1 shot of Triple Sec and whisk together the juice and sugar mixture so that the sugar is mostly dissolved.